We Tested 10 Models, This Weather Station Is Solar Powered and Easy to Use Making It Our Top Pick

 • Weather conditions monitored: Wind speed and direction, temperature, rainfall, barometric pressure, humidity

-• Mounting holes in the base are undersized; may require drilling to fit certain poles
+• Mounting holes are undersized; they may require drilling

 We then mounted the AcuRite Iris and leveled it using the handy bubble level on the top.
 After orienting the array to true north using a surveying compass, we compared temperature, humidity, wind speed, and wind direction data to that of the nearby official weather station, and the results were good.

-One pesky downside to the AcuRite Iris is the undersized holes in the mounting base that accommodate very narrow screws, and since no screws came with the unit, a special trip to the hardware store was in order.
-All in all, however, this is a nice little Bluetooth weather station with an impressive enhanced display console.
+One pesky downside to the AcuRite Iris is the undersized holes in the mounting base that accommodate very narrow screws.
+Since no screws came with the unit, that meant a trip to the hardware store.
+However, this is a nice little Bluetooth weather station with an impressive enhanced display console.

-Get the AcuRite Iris home weather station at Amazon, AcuRite, or Walmart
+Get the AcuRite Iris home weather station at Amazon or Walmart

 Most Accurate